Beef Broth — Nutrients, Health Benefits, And Shopping Tips

 Beef broth is a good source of minerals like iron and zinc.

-Store unopened cans or cartons of beef broth in a cool, dry place.
-Once opened, transfer to an airtight container, refrigerate, and use within five to seven days.
-Homemade beef broth should be refrigerated and used within three to four days, or frozen for up to six months.
+Store unopened cans or cartons of beef broth in a cool, dark location, where they can remain good for 1-2 years.
+After opening, transfer to an airtight container and refrigerate, using it within 4-5 days.
+If you've made homemade beef broth, it should be consumed within 3-4 days or frozen for up to 2-3 months.

 Health benefits